PatrycjaDanilczuk/RFM-analysis-in-Python-using-access-to-BigQuery/README.md

-# RFM analysis in Python using access to BigQuery table and prompt user for time range selection for analysis
+# Recency Frequency and Monetary analysis in Python using access to BigQuery and prompt user for time range selection

 ## Project Description: